coremaze/Native-Miuchiz-Handheld-USB-Utilities/README.md

 `-c` or `--check-changes` may be specified in order to verify that pages on the device are different than the pages in the file before writing to the device.
 This will usually improve speed.

+`-m` or `--mirror` may be specified with an argument in order to supply a file which will be treated as a cached copy of the handheld.
+This will maintain a local copy of the firmware in order to identify which pages need updated.
+This is the fastest option for those developing firmware to run on the Miuchiz device.

 ## Read creditz

 ```